 City's First Library

 Our Offices and Research Center are housed in Escondido’s first library building, which originally stood on Grand Avenue at Hickory.
-You will find phone directories, yearbooks, catalogues, and an extensive book collection here, along with a small exhibit and collection of photographs.
-The Office & Research Center is open 10:00 am - 4:00 pm, Tuesday - Saturday.
+You will find phone directories, yearbooks, catalogues, and an extensive book collection here, along with exhibits and collection of photographs.
+The Office & Research Center is open 10:00 am - 1:00 pm, Tuesday, Thursday, and Saturday.
 Due to limited staffing, hours are subject to change; please call ahead to confirm that we will be open when you wish to visit.

 The Hoffman House was built in 1890 on a five-acre lot on North Escondido Blvd., formerly Nutmeg St. This Victorian home is fully furnished as it would have been more than a century ago.
-Enjoy a free docent-led tour to learn about living conditions and life in early Escondido.
-The interior has recently been refreshed, please come to see it!
+The Hoffman house is temporarily closed for repairs but when it opens, you will be able to enjoy a free docent-led tour to learn about living conditions and life in early Escondido.

 The 1901 Penner Barn was moved here from the east end of the valley and features agricultural equipment and vintage vehicles.
 The Barn is opened occasionally during special events.